 Why Acknowledgement is Important

+The same dynamic is true in mass society; we can collectively “wake up” and begin to see ways in which the whole culture has been acting unconsciously and causing suffering.
 One of these ways is cultural appropriation.
-Dominant cultures have always taken what they’ve wanted from other cultures.
+Dominant cultures have always taken what they’ve wanted from others.
 This caused and still causes a lot of pain: of being stereotyped, of being trivialized and exploited and plundered, of not being understood and respected.
-You may disagree with whether or not something in particular is “appropriation,” but you can’t disagree with the unhappiness it leads to.

 First Lineage: Mystery